 In summary, there are several ways your doctor can help you manage your fatigue.
 The first is to look for and treat any other medical conditions that may be contributing to it.
 Secondly, it is important to examine your current medications and the possibility that one of them is contributing to fatigue (or the amount used or time of day it's taken).
 In addition, if you are suffering from insomnia, your doctor may want to prescribe a sleep agent.
 Some doctors may add an "activating" medicine, such as Wellbutrin or Provigil, to improve your ability to function with fatigue.
 In some situations getting more exercise may be beneficial as well.
 Again, talk to your doctor about your individual case of lupus and fatigue.

-You should also ensure you are following a balanced diet.
+- Follow a balanced diet.
 Protein serves as long acting energy, while carbohydrates offer short-term energy.
 The foods that you eat can have a lot of impact on your body functioning, and the right diet can help with your fatigue.
 But again, everyone is different, and if you have lupus nephritis, some diets might not be appropriate for you, so talk to your doctor if you would like to try a new one.

-It is very important to follow your body's cues for needing rest.
+- Listen to your body.
+It's important to follow your body's cues for needing rest.
 If you need to take a nap during the middle of the day, then do it.
 By listening to your body, you will feel better and hopefully have more energy.

-Cognitive behavioral therapy has been shown to be effective for managing fatigue.
+- Cognitive behavioral therapy has been shown to be effective for managing fatigue.
 This is a therapy based upon the way you think about things – that the beliefs you have about things impact your behavior.
-The therapy aims to understand the impact of what may be some of "irrational" thoughts.
+The therapy aims to understand the impact of what may be "irrational" thoughts.
 For example, you might think that by not cleaning your house, you are a bad person.
 The therapy will work towards understanding what your beliefs are and then try to offer alternative thoughts that may improve your attitude, feelings, and emotional states.

+- Take frequent breaks at work.
 If you are still working outside your home, managing fatigue in the work place is important.
 Dr. Berman suggested taking frequent breaks.
 Sitting for long periods of time causes us to feel stiff, so getting up to stretch will help with stiffness by getting oxygen flowing to other parts of your body.
 Also, Dr. Berman suggested talking to your bosses and your human resources department to see if there are any accommodations that can be made for you to increase your effectiveness at work, such as ergonomic chairs, changes to your computer screen, and possibly adjusting your hours to start later in the day a few days a week or even working from home when you aren’t feeling as well.